umgbhalla/starred/README.md

 ## Python

+- [coleam00/ai-agents-masterclass](https://github.com/coleam00/ai-agents-masterclass) - Follow along with my AI Agents Masterclass videos!
+All of the code I create and use in this series on YouTube will be here for you to use and even build on top of!
+- [FlorianDietz/comgra](https://github.com/FlorianDietz/comgra) - A tool to analyze and debug neural networks in pytorch.
+Use a GUI to traverse the computation graph and view the data from many different angles at the click of a button.
 - [magicproduct/hash-hop](https://github.com/magicproduct/hash-hop) - Long context evaluation for large language models
 - [1x-technologies/1xgpt](https://github.com/1x-technologies/1xgpt) - world modeling challenge for humanoid robots
 - [sentient-engineering/sentient](https://github.com/sentient-engineering/sentient) - the framework/ sdk that lets you build browser controlling agents in 3 lines of code. join chat @ https://discord.gg/umgnyQU2K8